RedMage1993/Portal2Hack/README.md

 This hack allows a user to change the velocity of their character in single-player mode on Portal 2.
 I've uploaded a demo video to YouTube: https://youtu.be/_aLCpCKeQ8w?t=2m31s

-<strong>More details, images, and/or animated GIFs coming soon.</strong>

 <hr>

 <h4>Below are other examples of C Win32 GUI programming for my hacks (no MFC, .NET, wrapper/Qt)</h4>